cucumber/compatibility-kit/devkit/README.md

 ## Getting Started

-You'll need [Node.js](https://nodejs.org/), specifically the active LTS version or higher.
+You'll need [Node.js](https://nodejs.org/), specifically LTS 22 or higher.

 As any npm project, you first need to run `npm install`.
 To make sure everything is going well, run `npm test`.